In-mortals, Ep. 1

 “Hello, Caprice.”
-Sarah entered the room as the painting clattered to the ground outside of my reach.
+A nurse entered the room as the painting clattered to the ground outside of my reach.
 She bustled over and picked it up.

 “Interesting work,” she said, arranging the paintings across the top of my desk.
 “I’m sure they’ll spruce up the room.
 Just need to get some nails and a hammer.”
 The walls were already covered by my failed attempts to get the correct shades of red, orange and gold.

-“You are trying too hard,” the child told me, as Sarah started hanging the monochromatic canvases.
+“You are trying too hard,” the child told me, as my nurse started hanging the monochromatic canvases.
 “You have to relax and let it come to you.”
-She crimped the IV line and took my hands in her own.
+The baby crimped the IV line and took my hands in her own.
 “Close your eyes and breathe with me.”

 “Now open your eyes.”

 Her breath floated across my face.
 The first thing I saw were her golden eyes, liquid-rich with shades of amber and coal in their depths.
 A forest filled her vision.
 She backed away.
 The forest filled my room.
 Animal noises and fresh air washed over me.
 I took a step forward, fully embracing the vision she offered.
 My legs had the strength to function.
 Tears blurred my overwhelmed vision.